kubeshop/tracetest/docs/docs/index.md

 Here you can see how Tracetest interacts with a system under test.

-1. Trigger a test and generate a trace response
+1. Trigger a test and generate a trace response.
-2. Fetch traces to render and analyze them
+2. Fetch traces to render and analyze them.
-3. Add assertions to traces
+3. Add assertions to traces.
-4. See test results
+4. See test results.
-5. Run tests as part of CI/CD pipelines
+5. Run tests as part of CI/CD pipelines.

 ![Marketechture](https://res.cloudinary.com/djwdcmwdz/image/upload/v1686654113/docs/tracetest-marketechture-jun12-v3_ffj2e2.png)